MATERIALITY

 (Carbon neutrality)

-• Efforts to reduce CO₂ emissions over a vehicle’s entire life cycle from the perspective of well-to-wheel and Life Cycle Assessment (LCA).
+• Efforts to reduce CO₂ emissions over a vehicle's entire life cycle from the perspective of well-to-wheel and life cycle assessment

-• Achieve CN across the entire supply chain by 2050.
+• Achieve carbon neutrality across the entire supply chain by 2050

-• Achieve 69% decrease in CO₂ emissions at plants and operational sites in Japan by FY March 2031, in comparison to the level in FY March 2014, and a usage rate of electricity generated from non-fossil fuel sources of 75%
+• Achieve 46% or more decrease in CO₂ emissions at factories and offices in Japan*1 by FY March 2031 in comparison to the level in FY March 2014 (revised from prior target to align with Japanese national target)

 Water resources issues